 - WordPress Installation Tutorials

 - WordPress Configuration Tutorials

-We also suggest watching the following videos in addition to the tutorials:
+We also suggest watching the following video series in addition to the written tutorials:

 Setting Up Your Google Account